NycolasFelipe/nycolasfelipe/README.md

 ## Hey, I'm Nycolas!

 I'm a computer science student in Brazil.
-I love exploring new technologies and leveraging them to build cool stuffs.
+I love exploring new technologies and leveraging them to build cool stuff.
 <br/>
 <br/>